ProfessionalsWilliam A. Clareman

 - The Collegiate Churches of New York, the oldest operating church in the United States, in connection with its investment in a major commercial real estate development project in New York City, and related New York Supreme Court litigation, which was dismissed against the Churches in full

-- ad hoc group of senior secured creditors of Oro Negro, a Mexican offshore drilling company, in chapter 15 proceedings in the Southern District of New York, and adversary proceedings by former managers of the company against the ad hoc group
+- ad hoc group of senior secured creditors of Oro Negro, a Mexican offshore drilling company, in chapter 15 proceedings in the Southern District of New York, and adversary proceedings by former managers of the company against the ad hoc group, as well as in related litigation in Florida and New York State Courts

 - ad hoc group of unsecured noteholdersin connection with the chapter 11 cases of Dean Foods Company, the largest processor and direct-to-store distributor of fresh fluid milk and other dairy products in the United States